 But what type of system is the best way to heat a home?
 (We’re glad you asked.)

 The modern-day, cold climate heat pump.
 And we like to call them the Tesla of HVAC for a reason.

-Here are four big reasons to make the switch from natural gas to electric home heating via a heat pump:
+Here are the top 5 reasons to make the switch from natural gas to electric home heating via a heat pump: